-Guardian Acuity Income Fund is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
-The Fund was launched on 26 July 2021.
+Guardian Acuity Money Market Fund (formerly known as Guardian Acuity Fixed Income Fund) is an open ended unit trust fund approved by the Securities and Exchange Commission of Sri Lanka.
+The Fund was launched on 27 February 2012.
+The Fund name has been changed to Guardian Acuity Money Market Fund with effect from 18 January 2016.

 The Fund is managed by Guardian Acuity Asset Management Limited which is incorporated and domiciled in Sri Lanka.
-The registered office of the management company is located at No. 61, Janadhipathi Mawatha Colombo 01.
-The trustee of the Fund is Deutsche Bank AG having its place of business at No. 86, Galle Road, Colombo 03.
+The registered office of the management company is located at No. 61, Janadhipathi Mawatha, Colombo 01.
+The trustee of the Fund is Deutsche Bank AG having its place of business at No 86, Galle Road, Colombo 03.